dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular-1-app-to-angular-2-part-1.markdown

 In the next parts of the tutorial, we'll enable navigation by creating page components and implementing routing.
 Then we'll call the API and use HTTP and observables to get and display dinosaur data and detail subpages, create type models, learn about filtering, implement error handling, and show loading states.
 We'll even address authentication.

 Migrating an existing application can be a great way to learn a new framework or technology.
 We experience familiar and new patterns and implement real-world features.
-To continue our migration, please join me for [Part 2 of Migrating an Angular 1 App to Angular 2](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-2)!
+To continue our migration, please join me for [Part 2 of Migrating an AngularJS App to Angular](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-2)!